APHA-CSU/btb-phylo/Readme.md

 (i.e. the column names in `FinalOut.csv` output from `btb-seq`).

 For numerical variables, e.g. `Ncount` and `pcMapped` the criteria should be a maxium and minimum number.
-For categorical variables, e.g. `Sample` or `flag` (clade) the criteria should be a list of strings.
+For categorical variables, e.g. `Sample`, `group` (clade) or `flag` the criteria should be a list of strings.

 For example: